-- "Table food" refers to regular meals/snacks provided by the caregiver for all children. - Written feeding instructions ensure that all caregivers have clear instructions for feeding infants.
+- Regarding paragraph (a), "table food" refers to non-baby food and regular, non-pureed meals and snacks provided to other children in the child-care home.
+If parents, rather than the child-care home, provide meals, written feeding instructions are still required because infants not yet ready for table food have rapidly changing nutritional needs.
+The amount of formula or breastmilk, baby cereal, and types of baby food changes multiple times throughout the infant's early stages.
+Caregivers must have updated information to ensure they are feeding each infant according to the current needs of the infant. - Written feeding instructions ensure that all caregivers have clear instructions for feeding infants.
 Each infant's needs vary greatly during this critical time of growth and development. - Reviewing and updating feeding instructions every 30 days ensures that caregivers are following parent instructions as the nutritional needs of the infants change.

 §747.2323.
-Must I provide a regularly scheduled naptime for infants?
+What are the requirements regarding a regularly scheduled naptime for infants?

-Yes.
 Each infant must have a nap period that:

-- (1) Allows the infant to maintain his or her own pattern of sleeping and waking periods [Medium]; and - (2) Is supervised by the caregiver according to §747.1503 of this title (relating to What does Licensing mean by "supervise children at all times"?).
+- (1) Allows the infant to maintain his or her own pattern of sleeping and waking periods [Medium]; and - (2) Is supervised by the caregiver to ensure auditory or visual awareness of the infant in accordance with §747.1503 of this chapter (relating to What responsibilities does a caregiver have when supervising a child or children?).
 [High]